wangkesen/taipei/README.md

 Google Maps is your good friend.

-The public transport system runs on a reloadable contactless card called EasyCard.
+The public transport system runs on reloadable contactless cards called EasyCard (您遊卡） and iPass, although Easycard is the most common in Taipei.
 There are also one to five day unlimited pass (for MRT and Buses), called Taipei pass, and 24hr Taipei Metro Pass (only for MRT).
 It’s better to buy a EasyCard unless you will plan on making 5+ trips per day then you can buy the Taipei pass at all metro station information.
 The EasyCard is available at all metro station information counters and convenience stores.

-EasyCard credits are refundable (with some fees) so if you still have some credits left, remember to go to the MRT counter to apply for a refund.
+EasyCard credits are refundable (only if you have registered the cards) the refund process now takes several days and generally is not worth the hassle to those only visiting the city briefly, and is better left as a keepsake.

 **No eating, drinking and chewing gun is allowed inside the station or on the train.**